centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

   - `Failed Subscription Payment Update`
   - `Successful Subscription Payment Update`

+Extra metrics for manual resend email from Centra, with exactly the same logic as regular ones, but requires own event type:

+- `Placed Order - resend`
+- `Ordered Product - resend`
+- `Confirmed Order - resend`
+- `Cancelled Order - resend`
+- `Shipping Update - resend`
+- `Refunded Order - resend`
+- `Gift Certificate - resend`

+Because we have additional event types for resend, it will not have impact for your regular reports.

 [notice-box=info]
 When creating a flow for a certain metric in Klaviyo, tags need to be matching the tags listed above.
 [/notice-box]